odoo/documentation/accounting/reporting/declarations/tax_returns.rst

 .. note::
-   Taxes and reports are usually already pre-configured: a *Fiscal Localization Package* is installed according to the country you select at the creation of your database.
+   Taxes and reports are usually already pre-configured: a *Fiscal Localization Package* is installed according to the country you select at the creation of your database. :doc:`Click here
+   <../../fiscal_localizations/overview/fiscal_localization_packages>` for more information about
+   Fiscal Localization Packages.

 .. _tax_return_lock: